 Fans and heatsinks: Excessive dust buildup on the heatsink and cooling fan impellers may lead to overheating.
 Lightly brush and vacuum clean.

-Instructions for fan replacement: Contact Customer Service for assistance in replacing the cooling fan in the event it should fail.
+Contact Customer Service for assistance in replacing the cooling fan in the event it should fail.
 Use only fans approved by Phase Technologies.
 Unapproved fans may not be able to move enough air to properly cool the unit, leading to component damage.